Psalm 44 – Accounted as Sheep to the Slaughter

 ii.
 “The law of Moses had forewarned that disobedience to the covenant leads to God’s displeasure and ultimately to being defeated, despoiled, exiled, and dispersed among the nations (Deuteronomy 28:15-68).”
 (VanGemeren)

 b.
-Our heart has not turned back, nor have our steps departed from You way: Without claiming sinless perfection, the psalmist insisted that as a whole, Israel was still committed to God in heart and in conduct (our steps).
+Our heart has not turned back, nor have our steps departed from Your way: Without claiming sinless perfection, the psalmist insisted that as a whole, Israel was still committed to God in heart and in conduct (our steps).

 i.
 We might call this an honest, anti-penitential psalm.
-Several Psalms are deep with a sense of personal sinfulness and contrition.
+Several psalms are deep with a sense of personal sinfulness and contrition.
 In Psalm 44 we sense the psalmist honestly (and not self-righteously) makes the case that their present distress was not due to unaddressed sin or rebellion.

 ii.
-“The arresting fact is, that here is a song revealing an experiences of defeat and humiliation, and consequently of suffering, for which no cause is to be found in the conduct of the sufferers.”
+“The arresting fact is, that here is a song revealing an experience of defeat and humiliation, and consequently of suffering, for which no cause is to be found in the conduct of the sufferers.”
 (Morgan)

 iii.
 “The psalm is exploring the baffling fluctuations that have their counterpart in Christian history: periods of blessing and barrenness, advance and retreat, which may correspond to no apparent changes of men’s loyalty or methods.”
 (Kidner)